anthonyclarka2/vagrantgroup/README.md

   User root
   IdentityFile ~/.ssh/vagrantgroup_rsa
   Compression no
+  # NOTE: ControlMaster requires Linux or Mac and does not work under Cygwin
   ControlMaster auto
   ControlPath ~/.ssh/sockets/%r@%h-%p
   ControlPersist 600
 ```

 Remember that ssh config files use the first value matched.
 The "ControlMaster" attributes require a linux or mac to work, and will fail if the ~/.ssh/sockets/ directory does not exist.
+I have not tested it under Windows 10 Linux shell.

 The files were created using this command:
 ```